Saturday, April 20, 2013

 Everyone’s talked about the rape that night in Delhi.
 What struck me most was the sequence of events.
 The story as reported goes like this.

-A group of men, all from North India and poorly employed, have an evening off.
+A group of men, all poorly employed, have an evening off.
 One of them is a bus driver, and they decide to go for a joyride.
 They drink some alcohol.
 Then they start to have fun.
 And what is it they do for fun?
 They pick a fight with a trucker who overtook their bus.
 They pick up a poor man, beat him up, and rob him.
 Then they pick up the couple, start a fight with them, beat up the guy and then rape the girl.
 They don’t stop at rape and sodomy.
 They also pushed iron rods into her body, injuring her critically.

 This is what they did for fun?